feldera/dist-design/README.md

 ## Input

-Input and output are divided into numbered steps.
-Let `Step` be a `u64` type representing an input or output step.

-Each worker needs to obtain input for each step.
-Input must be logged durably.
-The assignment of input to a particular step must also be durable; for example, a crash must not cause additional data (that arrived post-crash, for example) to become part of a step.
+A **step** is one full execution of the distributed circuit.
+We number steps sequentially as `Step` (an alias for `u64`).
+A step includes the circuit's input and output during that step.

+To execute a step in the distributed circuit, all of the workers need to obtain input for the step.
+To ensure that recovery always produces the same output as previous runs, the input for a given step must be fixed.
+That means that input must be logged durably.

+<details><summary>The division of input between steps must also be
+durable.</summary> That is, a crash must not move input from one step to another, even though such a change would ordinarily not change the integral of the distributed circuit output following the steps that changed.
+This is because output may already have been produced for one (or more, or even all) workers for steps being replayed.

+> 💡 If this requirement yields performance or other problems, then it could be eliminated by complicating the recovery process.
+Recovery would read the output that was produced beyond the checkpoint, run the circuit with the input produced beyond the checkpoint, and then produce as output the difference between the new output and the previously produced output.
+This would ensure that the integral of the output is correct, but the output for the individual steps involved in recovery could be inconsistent with the input.</details>

 Input only need be durable until its step has become committed to the earliest version in its local database.